Research Opportunities

 Summer Undergraduate Research Program

-The Undergraduate Research Program is a 10-week summer experience designed to immerse you in diverse scientific fields and potential career paths.
-You’ll participate in community engagement projects and ethics education, present your findings at an on-campus research symposium, and connect with faculty, industry professionals, and fellow researchers.
+The Summer Undergraduate Research Program (URP) is a 10-week summer experience where you'll participate in community engagement projects and ethics education, present your research findings at an on-campus symposium and connect with faculty, industry professionals and fellow researchers.

 Research Centers & Support